ldpercy/experiment-html/serving-and-cors/serving-and-cors.md

 The main benefit to this is its simplicity, you just need a local filesystem and a browser, which are pretty universal.
 Nearly all JS language features are available as well, including things like classes & localStorage.

+* Browser caching doesn't seem to be a problem under file protocol; it feels like everything is grabbed fresh each time, and no hard refreshes (ctrl-shift-r) are needed

 However:
 * Modern browsers treat file URIs as having unique origins
 * Many things are therefore subject to CORS restrictions, eg: XMLHttpRequest, Fetch, iframe.contentDocument, CSSStyleSheet.rules